dondi/GRNsight/database/grnsettings-database/README.md

     psql -f schema.sql postgresql://localhost/postgres
     ```

-### Changing the default database name
+### Changing the default expression dataset name

-1. In order to change the default database name you would first need to login to the database using the following command:
+1. In order to change the default expression dataset name you would first need to login to the database using the following command:

     For Windows: